Last Updated on August 6, 2022

 Oak Street Beach and North Avenue Beach in Chicago

-North Avenue beach (the next one up in the picture) is closest to the Sedgewick stop on the purple and brown line, it does come with a 20 minute walk though.
-It is the bigger beach out of the 2, but the water levels were quite high during my visit so there wasn’t exactly much of a beachfront.
-The beach backs on to Lincoln Park, home of the Lincoln Park Zoo which is worth a visit and free to enter!
+North Avenue beach (the next one up in the picture) is closest to the Sedgewick stop.
+This is on the purple and brown line, it does come with a 20 minute walk though.
+It is the bigger beach out of the 2.
+But the water levels were quite high during my visit so there wasn’t exactly much of a beachfront.
+The beach backs on to Lincoln Park, home of the Lincoln Park Zoo.
+It is worth a visit and free to enter!
 Chicago offers various ways to enjoy the water, from kayaking tours, stand up paddle boarding and different types of boat tours.

 Lake Michigan Beaches in Indiana